Stripe

 About This Guide

-This guide walks you through the steps needed to integrate Chargent with the Stripe gateway.
-It assumes you have already installed and configured Chargent, but links are provided to installation, user management, and configuration topics where more details are available so you can get up and running quickly.
-It also assumes you have chosen the Stripe gateway and includes links to gateway-specific documentation for configuration instructions.
+This guide walks you through the steps needed to integrate Stripe with Salesforce using Chargent.
+We’ve provided links to installation, user management, and configuration topics for more details, so you can get up and running quickly.
+We’ve also added links to Stripe’s documentation for testing and account management.

 Before You Begin

-If you don’t already have Stripe credentials for testing, you must set up an account and place it in ‘Test mode’.
-Review the information on Stripe’s website to register for an account.
+If you don’t already have Stripe credentials for testing, sign up and create a Stripe account.

 Using Your Stripe Account

 Stripe has two modes: Test and Live.
 For testing, ensure that the setting is toggled to ‘Test mode’.
-This setting can be turned on by logging in to your Stripe account and activating the ‘Test mode’ toggle on the top right of your window.
+This setting can be enabled by logging in to your Stripe account and activating the ‘Test mode’ toggle on the top right of your window.

 When ‘Test mode’ is activated, you will see a bar at the top of your screen notifying you that “You’re using test data.
 To accept payments, complete your business profile.”
 You will not be able to perform live transactions when in ‘Test mode’.
 Learn more by visiting Test Mode and Use Cases.